ShapeOfMatter/402-Receipts-Website/_proposal/07_blind_signatures.markdown

 Shell-script 402-Receipts tools are not appropriate for production use, but will serve for proof-of-concept and demonstration of the required behavior.

-The Client will need to generate an "client secret" (a precursor to the blinding factor).
+The Client will need to generate a "client secret" (a precursor to the blinding factor).
 This is basically just a cryptographically-randomly generated number, except that it must be checked for appropiateness with respect to the Notary's public key.